scalableinternetservices/ucsb_website/project.md

 * Define the "critical paths" through your application (the set of pages that a common user will go through).

-#### Sprint 5: November 2, 2016 -- November 9, 2016
+#### Sprint 6: November 9, 2017 -- November 16, 2017
 * Conduct a retrospective on how the last sprint went and how you can improve.
 * Decide on a sprint commitment.
 * Implement stories from the current sprint.
-Your application should be mostly feature complete at this time and subsequent work should focus on polish.
+Your application should be feature complete at this time and subsequent work should focus on polish.
 * Deploy a tsung instance on EC2.
 * Write an initial tsung xml file to load test a simple action on your application.